aeon-technology/docs/content/WinCommands/MFDFF/MFDFF.md

 **Compute** is only used on FragMSD table. the selected entries will be collected and open a dialog to perform the QM computations.

+*The following commands can be used to make MFDFF force fields semi-automatically.*

 ## Enquiry Force Field

 This command applies to any molecule models, large or small.
 One or multiple models can be handled at once.